gaulghost/ResumeHub/README.md

 > **Tailor your resume to any job description and auto-fill job forms using AI.**

-ResumeHub is a powerful Chrome extension that leverages Google's Gemini AI to automatically customize your resume for specific job postings and intelligently fill out job application forms.
+ResumeHub is a sophisticated Chrome extension designed to streamline the job application process.
+It leverages Google's Gemini AI to automatically tailor a user's resume to a specific job description, ensuring that the most relevant skills and experiences are highlighted.
+Key features include AI-powered resume analysis, section-by-section optimization, intelligent form auto-filling on application pages, and advanced job description extraction.

 ## ✨ Features